The “Secret” to Successful Mahi Fishing Trips in the Florida Keys

 As mentioned earlier in this article, Communication is a huge part of having a successful fishing trip.
 Not only is this important during the fishing trip but also prior to it.
 If you plan to fish with us please make sure to communicate to us what your expectations and goals are for the trip.
 If a client is overly exuberant, we will need to temper those expectations.
 For instance, if it is April and you want to catch Mahi, we will probably tell you that it’s too early for that, or that those specific fish are not here yet and that you will most likely be targeting something else such as Sailfish.
 If a client expects to catch Mahi, Dolphin, Marlin, and Sailfish on the same day, we will also explain to them that it will not happen, and that is not how fishing works.
 Because fishing is a sport with many variables, our customers can not order the fish they want in advance as if it is a restaurant or a fish market!
 We need to go out there to see what we can find, present it with the right bait, see if it eats, and then see if we can catch it.

-Having a great attitude is the single best way to ensure a successful trip.
+Having a great attitude is one of the single best ways to ensure a successful trip.
 Coming into a trip with high expectations or in a demanding manner is setting yourself up for failure.
 The point of hiring a charter to go fishing while you are on vacation is to have fun!
 If you were only looking for meat, you would go to the market.
 Hiring a charter is about the experience and the adventure.
 If you show up and say you want to catch Mahi, and your Captain says the Mahi aren’t here yet, but the Tuna fishing will probably be good today, you should do the wise thing and go Tuna fishing.
-Demanding to catch a species that is not in season or not recommended by management or your Captain will most likely have poor results and will also waive our no fish no pay guarantee.
+Demanding to catch a species that is not in season or not recommended by management or your Captain will most likely have poor results.

 We hope you found this article interesting and helpful.
 Mahi fishing is an enjoyable and exciting activity with a wonderful reward of fresh fillets at the end of most days.
 It is the perfect way to add some fun and excitement to your Florida Keys Vacation.
 We hope you do it sometime soon as it can make for some very memorable moments.